ingo/ingo.github.io/_recipes/cucumber_and_chicken_marinated_in_chili_oil.md

 author: Nami
 category: Entrees
 description: Also known as miso-marinated black cod, this seafood dish features tender, buttery cod marinated for days in a sweet and salty miso paste.
-The fish is then slowly baked until caramelized and irresistibly tender.
-With its delicate texture that seems to melt in your mouth, it's an impressive recipe you can make at home.
 image: cucumber_and_chicken_marinated_in_chili_oil.jpg
 original_title: Cucumber and Chicken Marinated in Chili Oil
 size: 4 servings